mfp20/FUZIX/Kernel/platform-rpipico_rt/README.md

 ## Using the NAND flash

-The Pico's built-in NAND flash is supported, appearing as `/dev/hda` insize Fuzix (the SD card is on `/dev/hdb`).
-It's mapped via the Dhara FTL library, so you get proper wear levelling.
+The Pico's built-in NAND flash is mapped via the Dhara FTL library, so you get proper wear levelling.
 The FTL library requires empty flash sectors to work efficiently; the Fuzix filesystem has trim support, so the FTL library gets notified when sectors become free, but if the filesystem gets very full